Who the Hell Is Juliette?: Production

+Marcovich intentionally misspelled the title character, "Yuliet Ortega", as "Juliette Ortega" in the credits.

 Reception

 Critical reaction

 Entertainment Weekly called the film the "artiest home movie ever made" and was critical about how the subtitles appeared and disappeared too quickly to be easily read.
 On the other hand, the New York Daily News called the film "a great example of what happens when a film maker follows a subject that intrigues him rather than a pre-set program".

 Awards

 The documentary received two Ariel Awards.
 At the 1998 Sundance Film Festival, it received the Latin American Cinema Award.